-Disclaimer: This is a controversial subject and it’s not always the best course of action, proceed with CAUTION.
+Disclaimer: This is a controversial subject, and it’s not always the best course of action, proceed with CAUTION.

-If your goal is to rank in the Google Maps section, then talking about the location you’re trying to rank in is a no brainer.
+If your goal is to rank in the Google Maps section, then talking about the location you’re trying to rank in is a no-brainer.
 What do we mean by this?
 Well, you should list locations near your city, and talk a little bit about the city or specific location you’re targeting.

-For this you will want to lookup the neighborhood or town you’re targeting, find a Wikipedia page, and summarize it on your location page.
+For this, you will want to look up the neighborhood or town you’re targeting, find a Wikipedia page, and summarize it on your location page.
 We recommend 200-300 words MAX.

-The goal isn’t to get users to exactly land on your location page, at least not if you’re hyper-targeting one neighborhood with a small population.
+The goal isn’t to get users to land exactly on your location page, at least not if you’re hyper-targeting one neighborhood with a small population.
 Those people will likely just click on your Google Maps listing instead.
 The goal here is to tell Google “Hey look at me I’m talking about this location and giving outbound links to those pages, that’s why I’m relevant!”